-You can check Melbourne’s first hatted vegan restaurant (eek!) at 107 Cambridge St, Collingwood (Melbourne).
+You can check out Melbourne’s first hatted vegan restaurant (eek!) at 107 Cambridge St, Collingwood (Melbourne).

 While environmental sustainability has been a key driver of the shift in direction for Grill’d, co-founder and managing director Simon Crowe revealed that the increase in meat-free sales has risen from 5% to 15%, which is forecast to continue steadily on an upward trajectory.

-Peters plant-based Drumsticks have been re-launched to Australian consumers with a new and improved recipe.
+Peters plant-based Drumsticks have been re-launched to the Australian market with a new and improved recipe.

 While this came as a blow to Drumstick-lovers everywhere, Peters surprised consumers with their new, more refined iteration of the popular dessert earlier this month, which promises to be identical in taste to its dairy counterpart.

 In my dedication to ensure only the most accurate of reporting, I underwent a series of rigorous taste-tests and can confirm – not only does the new plant-based Drumstick match the taste Australia has come to know and love since it burst onto the scene in 1963, but it has raised the bar for its competitors, taking the vegan-friendly ice cream world to a whole new level.
-Of course, don’t just take my word for it.
-The new Drumsticks are now available at major supermarkets nationally, so grab a box or two and find out for yourself … y’know, in the name of research 😉
+Of course, don’t just take my word for it 😉

 Drag Race royalty Monet X Change has teamed up with US alt-meat company Alpha Foods to bring us the YouTube series of the decade.